-Sammy Wright, head of sixth form at Southmoor Academy, Sunderland
+Sammy Wright, head of sixth form at Southmoor Academy, Sunderland:

-“I spent 12 years teaching in London before moving up to the North East about five years ago.
+“I spent 12 years teaching in London before moving to the North East about five years ago.

 “The move has absolutely been the right decision for us.
 It’s given me a much clearer sense of purpose and mission.
-I was in teaching for what I hope were the right reasons, but when I was in London, I realised that there were a lot of people there that offered similar things to me.

-Chris Wain, headteacher at Pallister Park Primary, Middlesbrough
+Chris Wain, headteacher at Pallister Park Primary, Middlesbrough:

 “I came back to Middlesbrough in 1976 to teach and I’ve been here ever since.
 It’s the best thing that ever happened to me.
-I’ve literally loved every minute of my career and there’s not many people who can look back and say that.
+I’ve loved every minute of my career and there’s not many people who can look back and say that.

 “There’s a common purpose among the heads in Middlesbrough.
 We’ve always worked together collaboratively to do the best for every child.
 You don’t just see a child in your school as being important, you see every child in the region as being important.

-Jamie Thom, English teacher at Cramlington Learning Village, Northumberland
+Jamie Thom, English teacher at Cramlington Learning Village, Northumberland:

 “I trained in the North East but my wife got a job down in London so I spent five years teaching there before I persuaded her to move back to the North East.
 We’ve been back here now for five years.

-“I can’t speak for every school, but here it feels as though work-life balance is better, and you’ve much more professional trust.
+“I can’t speak for every school, but here it feels as though work-life balance is better, and there's more professional trust.
 In the school I taught in down south, there was a lot of monitoring, constant book reviews and learning walks.
 Here, there seems to be more trust in teachers doing the business in the classroom.

 “Another big selling point is the people.
 They’re warm.
 Apart from the kids mocking my accent, which happens on a daily basis, I’ve always felt accepted.